Our training activities cover the whole world: since 2004, more than 1500 energy experts from nearly 100 countries attended to our courses.

 Model based evaluation of electricity network investments in Central Eastern Europe

 András Mezősi and László Szabó published their paper on the evaluation of LitPol power interconnector in the Energy Strategy Reviews.

 REKK Renewable Energy Week, from 7th to 9th June 2016

-REKK was proud host of Towards2030 policy forum focusing on renewable target setting in the CEE region.
+REKK was the proud host of Towards2030 policy forum focusing on renewable target setting in the CEE region.
 Besides keynote speech of Jos Delbeke the audience had the chance to listen Aures research project's latest results.
-Presentations already available!
+Presentations now available!

 Assessment of the EU 10% interconnection target in the context of CO2 mitigation

 Can we improve the 10% interconnection target of the EU?
 Should we focus on countries or rather on borders?
 How would it affect carbon emmissions in Europe?
 Our article explores these issues with the application of the European Electricity Market Model.

 LNG – Dream or Reality for the Danube Region?

 PA 2 Stakeholder Seminar, Brussels

 REKK contributes to the session, that is intended to discuss, how the Danube Region could participate in the global gas market by gaining access to the LNG sources.